nachopavon/codeigniter-microservice/README.md

 There are three main decoupled service in this projects: Financial service, Order service, and Warehouse service.
 Each services has its own MySQL database, in case a service need data from another service, the service will do the checking using Helper that pass message through RabbitMQ AMQP Queue.
 All these dependency are already packed in one docker-compose.

+THIS IS A SPECIFIC BRANCH FOR ARM64

 ## Prerequiste
 - Docker
 - Docker Compose
 - Composer
 - Apache HTTP Server (Optional, already bundled in docker-compose)
-- PHP 7.3 (Optional, already bundled in docker-compose)
+- PHP 8.0 (Optional, already bundled in docker-compose)
-- MySQL 8.0 (Optional, already bundled in docker-compose)
+- MySQL 5.6 arm64 (Optional, already bundled in docker-compose)
 - RabbitMQ (Optional, alraedy bundled in docker-compose)

 ## Running